 - A record of any interest the debtor has in federal or state qualified education or tuition accounts

-In addition to the documentation required above, the company filing must pay a $1,000.00 filing fee along with a $39 miscellaneous fee.
+In addition to the documentation required above, the company filing must pay a $1,000.00 filing fee and a $39 miscellaneous fee.
 However, individual debtors can pay the fee in up to four installments.

 Progression of an Oklahoma Chapter 11 Bankruptcy Case